A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Results

 For the orbital localizations and symmetrizations of Sects. \ref{sec:orb_loc_results} and \ref{sec:orb_sym_results}, respectively, results are reported for FB and gPM calculations on the buckminsterfullerene (C$_{60}$), circumcoronene (C$_{54}$H$_{18}$), and circumcircumcoronene (C$_{96}$H$_{24}$) systems in both the cc-pVDZ and aug-cc-pVDZ basis sets.
 These calculations used the geometries provided in the SI and were started from canonical HF orbitals.
-Becke charges were used for the gPM localization.
+Becke charges, as introduced in Ref. \citenum{Lehtola2014_JCTC_642}, were used for the gPM localization.